cmd-stream/cmd-stream-go/README.md

 # High-performance Communication Channel
 To build a high-performance communication channel between two services:
 1. Use N connections.
-Because several connections can transmit much more information than one.
-The number N depends on your system and can indicate the number of connections after which adding another one will not provide any benefits.
+Multiple connections can transfer significantly more information than a single one.
+The number N depends on your system and can represents the number of connections after which adding another one will not provide additional benefits.
 2. To minimize system latency, use all available connections from the start instead of creating new ones on demand.
-4. Use keepalive connections.
+3. Use keepalive connections.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports